temptingfraud/EthicV1/README.md

 # EthicV1
-I decided to release the first release of Ethic since the source was shared, this is no longer in use and I will not be providing support
+I decided to release the first release of Ethic since the source was shared, this is no longer in use and I will not be providing support it's not updated and this current version was based off ATG credits to oxy and drac

 __https://discord.gg/external__